mbeardwell/mbeardwell/README.md

 == Bio ===

 I am a Computer Science graduate and aspiring SOC Analyst focused on threat detection, OSINT, log analysis, and security automation.
-I have completed 100+ security labs on TryHackMe and developed technical projects through independent research.
-Currently, I’m actively building practical experience in network security, scripting, and incident response to position myself for a Security Operations role.
+Having completed 100+ security rooms on TryHackMe and technical projects through independent research, I am actively building practical skills in network security, scripting, and incident response to prepare for a Security Operations role.

 == Projects & Research ==